 CAO Course Codes: CM001 and CM002

 The Bachelor in Education (B. Ed.) is a four-year professional degree that provides the academic and professional requirements for primary teachers.
-The course is accredited by the University of Dublin, Trinity College.
-The Bachelor in Education is designed with a strong practical orientation, to enhance preparation for the primary classroom.
+The course is accredited by Trinity College Dublin, the University of Dublin The Bachelor in Education is designed with a strong practical orientation, to enhance preparation for the primary classroom.

 Completion of the four years of the course will lead to a Bachelor in Education degree.
 (NFQ Level 8).
 Subject weighting and ECTS for the Bachelor in Education is available here.

 CAO Course Code: CM010

-The B.Sc. in Education Studies is a Level 8, four year honours degree programme accredited by the University of Dublin, Trinity College.
+The B.Sc. in Education Studies is a Level 8, four year honours degree programme accredited by Trinity College Dublin, the University of Dublin.
 It is designed to address the needs of those interested in working as educators, policymakers and educational administrators outside school settings and to serve the growing demand for courses which provide students with an opportunity to engage with the broad field of education.
-Although the new degree will not qualify graduates as teachers, it would provide an excellent foundation for students who wish to go on to complete a Professional Master in Education - Primary Teaching.
+Although the degree will not qualify graduates as teachers, it would provide an excellent foundation for students who wish to go on to complete a Professional Master of Education - Primary Teaching.
 The combination of the core, specialisation and optional modules with work placements and a research dissertation allows students to experience the depth and breadth of education in a meaningful and integrated way.
 Subject weighting and ECTS for the B.Sc. in Education Studies is available here.

 The programme is sanctioned from year to year by the Department of Education and Skills and is advertised in the public press with details of the application procedure.
 Interviews are held in arrangement with the Department of Education and Skills and the Colleges of Education prior to the commencement of each course.
 An oral Irish interview is also conducted.
-The programme is accredited by the University of Dublin, Trinity College and the award is placed at level 9 on the National Framework of Qualifications Primary.
+The programme is accredited by Trinity College Dublin, the University of Dublin and the award is placed at level 9 on the National Framework of Qualifications Primary.

-Applications are invited for a new two‐year part‐time Master’s programme.
+Applications are invited for this two‐year part‐time Master’s programme.